Kg To Litres Dog Food

 Unlike liquids, dry dog food doesn't have a consistent density.
 The conversion from kilograms (a measure of mass) to litres (a measure of volume) isn’t a simple one-to-one ratio.
 Several factors influence the volume a specific weight of dog food occupies:

 Because of these variations, there's no universally applicable conversion factor.
-On top of that, you can't simply multiply kilograms by a single number to get litres.
-Instead, we need to look at other approaches Most people skip this — try not to..
+Now, you can't simply multiply kilograms by a single number to get litres.
+Instead, we need to look at other approaches Easy to understand, harder to ignore..

 Methods for Estimating Litre Volume from Kilogram Weight